CAFRE College Advisory Group (CAG)

 FOOD PROCESSING

-Elaine Willis Is has over 25 years of experience in the Agri-Food Processing Industry and is currently the Retail Operations Director in the Linden Food Ltd (2016-present), part of the ABP Food Group, which supplies red meat products to major retailers and Food Service businesses.
+Elaine Willis has over 25 years of experience in the Agri-Food Processing Industry and is currently the Retail Operations Director in the Linden Food Ltd (2016-present), part of the ABP Food Group, which supplies red meat products to major retailers and Food Service businesses.
 She has responsibility for the management of two food processing sites at Linden Retail, Dungannon and Kettyle Irish Foods, Lisnaskea; with a total of 350 employees.
 Her responsibilities encompass everything from sales and marketing strategy for key retail customers to Operations, Technical, Health and Safety, Planning, Supply Chain and Purchasing, New Product Development and Innovation, People Management, Training and Development, as well as Sustainability Strategy implementation.
-She has a BSc Hons Degree in Food Science and Technology from Loughry College and was previously the Head of Innovation and Business Development at Linden Food Group (2007-2016).
+She has a BSc Hons Degree in Food Science and Technology from Loughry Campus and was previously the Head of Innovation and Business Development at Linden Food Group (2007-2016).